zgngr/fabric/web/src/routes/about/README.md

 ---
 title: README
 description: fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+It provides a modular framework for solving specific problems using a crowd-sourced set of AI prompts that can be used anywhere.
 aliases: Fabric/Docs
 date: 2024-1-12
 updated: 2024-11-22